Tillerson in India: The key issues to watch out for

 China

-Although he isn't visiting Beijing on this trip, China is set to be a key talking point during the Secretary of State's visit to India.
-Tillerson indicated as much last week, when he contrasted India with China in a speech in Washington D.C.
+Although he isn't visiting Beijing on this trip, China is set to be a key talking point during the secretary of state's visit to India.
+Tillerson indicated as much last week, when he contrasted India with China in a speech in Washington.

-"The driving force of our close relationship rests in the ties between our peoples -- our citizens, business leaders, and our scientists....
-We'll never have the same relationship with China, a non democratic society, that we can have with a major democracy," he said on October 18.
+"The driving force of our close relationship rests in the ties between our peoples -- our citizens, business leaders, and our scientists. ...
+We'll never have the same relationship with China, a nondemocratic society, that we can have with a major democracy," he said on October 18.

-The warm words for New Delhi come as China carves out its One Belt, One Road project, a series of economic and infrastructure projects that spans more than 68 countries across Europe, Asia and Africa.
+The warm words for New Delhi come as China carves out its One Belt, One Road project, economic and infrastructure projects that span more than 68 countries across Europe, Asia and Africa.

-"The rise of a more capable and assertive China remains the single-most important driver of the growing partnership between Washington and Delhi," Constantino Xavier, a fellow at Carnegie India, a think tank, said in an email.
+"The rise of a more capable and assertive China remains the single most important driver of the growing partnership between Washington and Delhi," Constantino Xavier, a fellow at Carnegie India, a think tank, said in an email.

 The friendly tone toward New Delhi also predates the Trump administration, as the US sought to cultivate India as a bulwark against China.